Da Pump: Biography

 In 2014, the band returned with their first single in three years, "New Position".
 Then after an absence of four years, Da Pump returned the hit single, "U.S.A.", in 2018.

-To celebrate Trans Media 19th Anniversary, Da Pump was a special performance (alongside Super Junior, Johnny's West, and Eriko Imai), with their single hits Dragon Screamer, Joyfull and Corazon.
-That means Captain Tsubasa was broadcast back on Trans 7, since September 2020 (before cartoon Treasure Trekkers).

 On April 1, 2021, Daichi announced he would be leaving the group by the end of the month due to worsening of his chronic hernia.
 Later the same day, the Kansai University of Social Welfare posted a music video, in collaboration with DA PUMP, for a song titled "Believe in your dream", co-written by Issa and m.c.A·T.